 Collaboration / Interdisciplinarity

 Up to CHF 150,000 for the preparation of a project application to a national or international funding agency.
-It must be an interdisciplinary and cross-faculty project located at the University of Bern or Inselspital.
+The project must be interdisciplinary, i.e. at least two disciplines located at the University of Bern, Inselspital or UPD (Universitäre Psychiatrische Dienste) must be represented.

 Up to CHF 10,000 to cover costs arising from the preparation of Horizon Europe collaborative project applications in which the University of Bern plays a substantial role (equivalent to coordination).